-If a sleep study determines you have Obstructive Sleep Apnea, you will need a "titration study."
-A titration study can take place on the same night as your diagnosing sleep study or scheduled for a later date.
+If a sleep study determines you have obstructive sleep apnea (OSA), you will need a "titration study" to determine the pressure level required to maintain your airway during sleep.
+A titration study may take place during the same night as your diagnosing sleep study or it may be scheduled for a later date.

-Your prescribed CPAP pressure setting will be what your sleep technician determines as the highest you will need during the night.
+Your prescribed CPAP single pressure setting will be set to the highest level you needed during the night.
 By prescribing the highest pressure, your doctor hopes to prevent as many sleep events as possible.
 The downside of this approach is that you will have the highest pressure at all times even when it's only necessary for part of the night.

 We provide a CPAPtalk.com tool to help you find sleep labs in your area.
 Simply click the link and enter your address or zipcode to find one near you.

 Locate Sleep Apnea Services

 You can check out our Learning Center Definitions Page to become familiar with some common sleep apnea terms.

 The answer to this question depends on the person.
 Some people report experiencing less severe or cured sleep apnea after losing weight.
 Others report no change in their sleep apnea with weight lose.
 Most experience other benefits by losing weight healthily.
 Losing weight is good for your overall health when done properly.

 The following symptoms go hand and hand with Sleep Apnea:

 There are several different types of surgeries available for Sleep Apnea, depending on the patient, but any surgery comes with inherent risks or possible complications, and can be painful.
 CPAP machines are still the most effective treatment for Sleep Apnea with very minimal risk to the end-user.
 Often the surgery success rate is relatively low and many people report being back on a CPAP machine, or the like, within a year, albeit often at a lower pressure.